GreenComfyTea/Image-Processing/README.md

   - Luma Channel;
   - Color Difference U Channel;
   - Color Difference V Channel.
-- If Image pixel count is bigger than 1920 * 1080 then only RGBa and selected working mode is stored.
+- If image pixel count is bigger than 1920 * 1080 then only RGBa and selected working mode is stored.
 - Otherwise, all modes are loaded into memory.
 - Histogram for grayscale (intensity), red channel, green channel and blue channel.
 - Histogram Stretching (histogram mode specify channels to be modified).